surifirstpin/AcuBI_Technical_Documents/tree/Version.6/Saving_Report_TD.md

 Under <b>Save Report</b> page provide all the below information to save a report for further accessing.

-- <b>Report Name </b> Name identifier for a report. ( AcuBi allows  special character but does not  support any spaces )
+- <b>Report Name :</b> Name identifier for a report. ( AcuBi allows  special character but does not  support any spaces )

-- <b>Title</b> label for the report the way you want it to appear.
+- <b>Title :</b> label for the report the way you want it to appear.

-- <b>Info</B> displays any specific information about the report.
+- <b>Info :</B> displays any specific information about the report.

-- <b>Privacy</b> you can save the report in any one of the following privacy option.
+- <b>Privacy :</b> you can save the report in any one of the following privacy option.

   - <b>Private ()</b> report saved in private section and accessed by the user itself.
   - <b>Public  ()</b> the report is saved in public section and accessed by all the users.